-For purposes of determining financial aid eligibility under Title IV of the Higher Education Act (HEA) of 1965, all institutions, including Columbia University - School of Continuing Education, must establish reasonable standards for measuring whether a student is maintaining satisfactory academic progress (SAP).
-On October 29, 2010, the Secretary of Education published final rules aimed at improving the integrity of programs authorized under Title IV of the HEA.
+To determine financial aid eligibility under Title IV of the Higher Education Act (HEA) of 1965, all institutions, including Columbia University - School of Professional Studies, must establish reasonable standards for measuring whether a student maintains satisfactory academic progress (SAP).
+On October 29, 2010, the Secretary of Education published final rules to improve the integrity of programs authorized under Title IV of the HEA.
 Effective July 1, 2011, institutions must comply with the published regulations that impact SAP.
-The Office of Student Planning in conjunction with the School of Continuing Education has revised its satisfactory academic progress policy to comply with the new regulations.
+Student Financial Services, in conjunction with the School of Professional Studies, has revised its satisfactory academic progress policy to comply with the new regulations.

-Students enrolled at the School of Continuing Education who do not make satisfactory academic progress will not be eligible for the following federal Title IV aid programs:
+Students enrolled at the School of Professional Studies who do not make satisfactory academic progress will not be eligible for the following federal Title IV aid programs:

-- Federal Work Study Program

-- Federal Perkins Loan Program
+- Federal Work-Study Program

 - Federal Direct Loan Programs, both Subsidized and Unsubsidized loans

 - Federal Parent PLUS Loan Program

 - Federal Graduate PLUS Loan Program